okurman/HOT/README.md

 `-feature` parameter will indicate on which feature to train the models.
 Value -1 will ensure to train on all of the features at once.

 `-model` parameter can have self-explanatory `logreg` and `svm` valaues.
-In case of training the SVM models, the `-kernel` parameter can also be supplied to use different kernels with values `linear, rbf (radial basis function), poly (polynomial), signoid`
+In case of training the SVM models, the `-kernel` parameter can also be supplied to use different kernels with values `linear, rbf (radial basis function), poly (polynomial), sigmoid`